 Only order the ingredients you need

 As we just mentioned, something your chefs will be able to identify is the volume of food thrown away before it even reaches the table.
-Of course, no restaurant wants to run out of ingredients during a busy night of serving customers, however, throwing away heaps of uncooked food is a big issue for eateries.
+Of course, no restaurant wants to run out of ingredients during a busy night of serving customers.
+That said, throwing away heaps of uncooked food is a big issue for eateries.

-Only ordering what you need will not only prevent this from happening but will also save you a lot of money in the long-term.
-Conduct an audit week by week to figure out which ingredients you need (and how much) and avoid the temptation of buying in bulk or taking advantage of supplier deals if it means ordering more than necessary.
+Only ordering what you need will not only prevent this from happening but will also save you a lot of money in the long term.
+Conduct an audit week by week.
+This will help you figure out which ingredients you need (and how much).
+It’s a good idea to avoid the temptation of buying in bulk or taking advantage of supplier deals.
+After all, it usually means ordering more than necessary.

 Use a FIFO storage system for all produce

-Using a FIFO storage system for your storage cupboards and refrigerator is a simple yet effective way to prevent food from spoiling.
-FIFO, which stands for first-in, first-out, is a simple system to follow: you simply put food with the most immediate use-by date at the front of the cupboard or shelf.
+Using a FIFO storage system for your cupboards and refrigerator is a simple yet effective way to prevent food from spoiling.
+FIFO stands for first-in, first-out.
+It is a simple system to follow.
+You simply put food with the most immediate use-by date at the front of the cupboard or shelf.
 When you stock up, put the new ingredients at the back of the shelf to make sure you don’t use them before foods which may be closer to spoiling.

-FIFO systems work for all types of food (making it much easier to keep track of use-by dates) but they are especially useful for fresh produce.
-Fruit, vegetables, meat and dairy products should be stored using a FIFO system to reduce food waste and standardise the process for your employees.
+FIFO systems work for all types of food (making it much easier to keep track of use-by dates), but they are especially useful for fresh produce.
+Fruit, vegetables, meat, and dairy products should be stored using a FIFO system.
+This helps to reduce food waste and standardise the process for your employees.

 Label all food types and ingredients

 Make it standard practice for someone in your team to conduct an audit of your food storage shelves and refrigerators every week.
-If some foods and ingredients are approaching their use-by date, these could be labelled with a sticker to bring their attention to your cooking staff.
+If foods are approaching their use-by date, you should label them to inform your staff.

 Plan your menu using similar ingredients

 One creative way to reduce your restaurant’s food waste is to give your chefs a challenge: to plan your menu around a selection of key ingredients.
-This is something many restaurants do when using seasonal ingredients, as it means you don’t need to order lots of different foods and flavourings.
+This is something many restaurants do when using seasonal ingredients.
+It usually means you don’t need to order lots of different foods and flavourings.
 Instead, you can order a select few in bulk with the confidence that they’ll be used up.
 This is a creative challenge that many highly-skilled chefs will enjoy getting stuck into!

 Find creative ways to use leftover ingredients

 Instead of throwing away your leftovers, consider creative ways to use them.
-For instance, you could create compost or incorporate leftover ingredients into meals for your employees to enjoy on work breaks.
+For instance, you could create compost or incorporate leftover ingredients into employee meals.
 There are many brilliant ways to make use of food leftovers, so check in with your staff to see if they have any creative ideas.
 As long as you adhere to health and safety regulations, the sky’s the limit!

 Pay attention to your least popular dishes

 Another great way to reduce your food waste is to evaluate your menu regularly.
-If you frequently order ingredients for meals that aren’t very popular, it may be time to remove them from the menu in favour or something else.
-Your waiting staff will be able to tell you which dishes on the menu aren’t well-liked amongst your diners, and your chefs will be able to come up with a delicious alternative using the ingredients you already have.
+If you frequently order ingredients for meals that aren’t very popular, it may be time to remove them from the menu in favour of something else.
+Your waiting staff will be able to tell you which dishes on the menu aren’t well-liked among your diners.
+Meanwhile, your chefs can come up with alternatives using the same ingredients.

 Avoid overfilling your diners’ plates with unwanted food

 A lot of the food waste generated by restaurants comes from customer leftovers.
-If your portion sizes are too big for your diners to eat everything, or you pack out the plate with salad and extras simply for presentation, it may be time to re-evaluate.
-Simple tricks such as using smaller plates or giving your diners the option to opt-out of side dishes can help you reduce your food waste drastically.
+Consider whether your portion sizes are too big for your diners to eat everything.
+Do you pack out the plate with salad and extras simply for presentation?
+If so, it may be time to re-evaluate.
+Simple tricks can help you reduce your food waste drastically.
+These might include using smaller plates or giving your diners the option to opt out of side dishes.

 There are many simple ways to do this.
 For instance, when serving burgers, make it standard practice to ask the customer whether they want salad on the side.
 You should also give customers the option to order a burger without the bun, as this is quite often left on the side of the plate and binned.